Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

-Taking a Walk through the Historic Alley of the Taj!
+A Walk through the Historic Lane of the illustrious Taj Mahal!

-It was not long after the consummation of the Taj that ShahJahan was taken into house arrest by his own child, Aurangzeb, and was imprisoned at a residence close to the Agra Fort.
-ShahJahan himself lies buried in this catacomb alongside his wife.
-Moving further down the history, it was toward the end of the nineteenth century that British Viceroy Lord Curzon requested a sweeping rebuilding project, which was finished in 1908, as a measure to restore what was lost during the Indian dSepoy Mutiny of 1857.
+It was just after the completion of the Taj that Emperor Shahjahan was imprisoned by his son, Prince Aurangzeb, at a residence close to Agra Fort.
+Shahjahan was buried in this catacomb alongside his wife.
+Moving further, it was towards the end of the nineteenth century that British Viceroy Lord Curzon requested the Taj rebuilding project, which was finished in 1908.
+This was a measure taken to restore what was lost and vandalized during the 1857 Indian Sepoy Mutiny.

 The Taj Mahal was blemished by the British authorities who denied this monument of its beauty by extracting semi-precious and precious stones and the Lapis Lazulis (blue gems) from its walls.
 Likewise, the British-styled gardens that we see today were also rebuilt around the same time.
 Despite the dominant controversies, World War II threats, and perils from Indo-Pak war as well as the damage from present-day climatic conditions and air pollution, this embodiment of eternal love still stands formidably and sparkles, pulling tourists to its abode from every corner of the globe only to be awestruck with its extraordinary beauty and simplicity.